-Dr. A. E. Morgan, Principal and Vice-Chancellor of the University from 1935 to 1937, has been appointed Warden of Toynbee Hall, the famous centre of adult education in East London.

-Campus Jubilee

-Last session there was a pleasant celebration of a campus jubilee when Albert Bentley, the general foreman of the Buildings and Grounds Department, completed fifty years on the University staff.
+Dr. A. E. Morgan, Principal and Vice-Chancellor of the University from 1935 to 1937, has been appointed Warden of Toynbee Hall, the famous centre of adult education in East London. press.
+As one who writes with great difficulty, I marvel at the prolific Fanny, for I am told that she wrote as much as even the indefatigable Miss Hemlow can read.
+Campus Jubilee Last session there was a pleasant celebration of a campus jubilee when Albert Bentley, the general foreman of the Buildings and Grounds Department, completed fifty years on the University staff.
 Albert is always willing and tactful, his knowledge of things in his department is encyclopaedic, and he is generally an invaluable helper in time of trouble.
 Thank goodness, he is still with us.

-Two New Courses

-The importance of the farmer's woodlot has only recently been fully appreciated.
+Two New Courses The importance of the farmer's woodlot has only recently been fully appreciated.
 Not only is a supply of fire-wood and lumber necessary to the farmer, but, in addition, a well managed woodlot may augment the supply both of pulp and hard wood for industrial purposes.
-Recognizing this, local pulp and paper companies have provided funds to establish a course in woodlot management at Macdonald College - actually two courses, one for the Diploma students. and one for the Degree students.
+Recognizing this, local pulp and paper companies have provided funds to establish a course in woodlot management at Macdonald College - actually two courses, one for the Diploma students, and one for the Degree students.
 The Morgan Arboretum will naturally make an ideal laboratory for these courses, which are to start next session.